m5lk3n/wyatt/README.md

 - [Styleguide](docs/STYLEGUIDE.md)
 - [To-do](docs/TODO.md)

+Please also see the accompanying webpage: [wyatt.lttl.dev](https://wyatt.lttl.dev)

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) or later.
+See the [LICENSE](./LICENSE) file for details.

 ## Tips / Known Limitations / Known Issues

 - If you plan to be notified for a bigger place, like a mall, give it a good radius.
 Not a good example is a distance of 100 m from the center of the mall as this probably doesn't trigger a notification around the mall.
 - There should be a minimum of ~2h for a notification start and end date/time window, esp. when traveling.
 This is due to the (OS given) 15 minutes interval between background activities ([Background service](https://pub.dev/packages/flutter_background_service): *iOS... cannot be faster than 15 minutes and only alive about 15-30 seconds.*)
-- Notifications don't work without a cell phone plan which includes data; a hot-spotted Wifi connection is not enough - **If you see limited connectivity from cell phone provider as in [this screenshot](device_screens/no-reminders.png), you will not get a reminder!**
+- Reliable determination of a location only seems to work on physical devices that are online and connected to the cell phone network, i.e., with a cell phone plan which includes data; a hot-spotted Wifi connection is not enough (as tested in the field) - **If you see limited connectivity from cell phone provider as in [this screenshot](device_screens/no-reminders.png), you will not get notified even when you should be!**
-- On Android, under App info -> Unused app settings, make sure to disable "Manage app if unused" as shown on [this screenshot](device_screens/unused-app-settings.png).
-That's to avoid unintentional revocation of previously granted permissions or stopping of notifications.
 - Only portrait mode is supported for the time being.
 - Android only: With the Nova Launcher, the app icon doesn't show the white (circular) background as intended (and as it does with the default launcher), but a dark-greyish one.